Roth Conversion - Should You Do a Roth Conversion?

 Converting often makes sense if :

-- you believe that the benefit from your money growing tax-free will be greater than the cost of having to pay the taxes due on conversion
+- you believe that the benefit from your money growing tax-free will be greater than the cost of having to pay the taxes due on the conversion

 Like any analysis, a calculator’s results are only as accurate as the assumptions you provide it.
 Keep in mind the following when making your decision about converting to a Roth: